 ADDENDUM August 2020: I no longer use a 1957 M3, though I still believe it to be the best built Leica M camera.
-Currently, I use an M2-R (see here).
+Currently, I use a single stroke M3 and an M2-R.

 (Note: much of the technical information used in this post was provided by this site.)

 The Leica M3 was manufactured between 1954 and 1967.